Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Methods

 These spectra can be related to the measured aperture mass statistics by evaluating the integrals derived in Appendix \ref{app:losproj}.
 Under the assumption that the bispectra depend only on the three wave vectors and on two angles with respect to the line of sight \citep{bakx2025}, the expression for $\langle N N M_{\rm ap}\rangle$ takes the form

-where $\tilde{W}_\Pi(x) = 2\sin(\Pi x)/(\Pi x)$ is the Fourier transform of the real-space top-hat window of half-width $\Pi$, which selects the matter distribution within a line-of-sight interval around the shape tracer.
+where $\tilde{W}_\Pi(x) = 2\sin(\Pi x)/x$ is the Fourier transform of the real-space top-hat window of half-width $\Pi$, which selects the matter distribution within a line-of-sight interval around the shape tracer.
 Note that the tracer in the third position, in this case the shape, thus plays a special role: the other tracers are projected relative to this one.
-The function $\tilde{U}_R(k)$ is the Fourier transform of the compensated aperture-mass filter,
+The function $\tilde{U}_R(k)$ is the Fourier transform of the compensated aperture mass filter,

+This filter peaks at $kR=\sqrt{2}$ and is relatively narrow in Fourier space.
+Consequently, aperture mass statistics predominantly probe (projected) triangle configurations in Fourier space with characteristic side lengths $k_i \sim \sqrt{2}/R_i$.

-The expression above applies to all other combinations of projected positions and shapes as well; only the bispectrum $B_{XYZ}$ and the ordering of the vertices need to be adjusted so that the appropriate triangle vertex is treated as the central one.
-For example, in position--shape--shape configurations we use $B_{EE\delta}$ in our convention, where the shape tracers are required to lie within a line-of-sight distance $\Pi$ of a central overdensity.
+The expressions above apply to all other combinations of projected positions and shapes as well; only the bispectrum $B_{XYZ}$ and the ordering of the vertices need to be adjusted so that the appropriate triangle vertex is treated as the central one.
+For example, in position-shape-shape configurations we use $B_{EE\delta}$ in our convention, where the shape tracers are required to lie within a line-of-sight distance $\Pi$ of a central overdensity.